MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 ---
-title: Use API version profiles with Python in Azure Stack | Microsoft Docs
+title: Use API version profiles with Python in Azure Stack Hub | Microsoft Docs
-description: Learn how to use API version profiles with Python in Azure Stack.
+description: Learn how to use API version profiles with Python in Azure Stack Hub.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim